-Also, a specialised team named Data Analysis and Reporting, carries out centralised monitoring projects on the basis of the data taken from different operating areas within Akbank's database with the aim of mitigating operational, credit and fraud risks throughout Akbank.
+Also, a specialised team named Analytical Reporting, carries out centralised monitoring projects on the basis of the data taken from different operating areas within Akbank's database with the aim of mitigating operational, credit and internal fraud risks throughout Akbank.

 Head office and process controls consist of the establishment and execution of an effective control environment for the processes of Akbank, risk recognition and assessment, control activities, monitoring and remediation.

-Head office and process controllers make control tests for control the following Bank processes: deposit process, consumer/corporate credit process, accounting process, bank and credit cards process, merchant process, financial reporting process, foreign trade, treasury/securities and fund management process and conduct risk process .
+Head office and process controllers make control tests for control the following Bank processes: deposit process, consumer/corporate credit process, accounting process, bank and credit cards process, merchant process, financial reporting process, insurance process, foreign trade, treasury/securities and fund management process and conduct risk process.
+Misselling controls are made through monitoring systems, recommendations are made for process improvements and actions are taken for a good customer experience.
+Malta Branch activities are also subjected to routine control tests to evaluate the existence and adequacy of the control points in its processes.
 In addition to those processes, new procedures and workflows to be established in Akbank are also evaluated by ICD controllers.